-Autistic people see, hear and feel the world differently to those around them and whilst there are common areas of difficulty, the challenges are different for every individual.
+Autistic people see, hear and feel the world differently from those around them.
+There are common areas of difficulty, but the challenges are different for each person.

-These core autism symptoms are persistent throughout an individual’s life but will differ in severity according to various factors, including age, the presence of a learning disability or other comorbid conditions, and any therapy or treatment.
+Across the spectrum, three core features, known as the ‘triad of impairment’, are present in most autistic people to varying degrees.
+These core autism symptoms persist throughout someone's life but differ in severity according to various factors, such as age, a learning disability or other comorbid conditions, and any therapy or treatment.

-One of the signs of autism is social interaction.
+Many autistic people struggle with social interaction.
 This is when someone finds it difficult to build and maintain friendships, work in teams and know how to manage social situations.
+Difficulties may include:

-Difficulties with social interaction tend to continue into adulthood, whereas many autistic people learn compensatory coping strategies for dealing with problems with social communication and social imagination.
+Difficulties with social interaction tend to continue into adulthood.
+However, many autistic people can learn compensatory strategies that help them through uncomfortable social situations.

 Difficulty understanding and translating body language, metaphors, and sarcasm are can all be signs of autism.

 - It can be hard for autistic adults to engage in social conversation naturally.
 Many avoid social situations altogether, but this can lead to feelings of loneliness resulting in people feeling anxious or depressed.